GENESIScom/GENESIScom.github.io/README.md

-# Some powershell scripts to mess with people :)
+# A bunch of scripts to speed up performing a bad usb attack

 > This was primarely made to use with a raspberry pi pico